-Attachment 2: Biographical Sketches of Key Personnel
+Attachment 2: Biographical Sketches of Key Personnel (Does not count towards the page limit.)

 Provide biographical sketches of all key personnel included in the budget.
 Limit each biographic sketch to one page.

 If the program will not use RWHAP Part B supplemental funding for staffing, provide a one-page document that indicates "Attachment 2: Not Applicable."